LSchallot/JellyRoller/README.md

-  apply-backup                 Applies the specified backup completions                  Generate Shell completions create-backup                Creates a new backup (metadata, trickplay, subtitles, database) create-report                Creates a report of either activity or available movie items delete-user                  Deletes an existing user disable-user                 Disable a user enable-user                  Enable a user
+  apply-backup                 Applies the specified backup completions                  Generate Shell completions create-backup                Creates a new backup (metadata, trickplay, subtitles, database) create-report                Creates a report of either activity or available items (movie, series, boxset) delete-user                  Deletes an existing user disable-user                 Disable a user enable-user                  Enable a user